 It was more than 250 years after John Witt’s arrival in Virginia that the “Huguenot legend” first surfaced.
 The claim that the Witts were Huguenots was first made in print in 1924 in a publication called Year Book No. 1 by the Huguenot Society of the Founders of Manakin in the Colony of Virginia.
 No evidence was offered other than the proximity of the brothers John and William Witt to the Huguenot settlement at Manakin.
 The claim was was repeated in 1927 in Virginia Soldiers of 1776 and in many subsequent publications.
 But the original claim was grossly mistaken.

-Although the Huguenot Society has abandoned this claim it remains a very difficult legend to dispel, despite the fact that there is not a shred of evidence to support it.
+Although the Huguenot Society has abandoned this claim it remains a very difficult legend to eradicate, despite the fact that there is not a shred of evidence to support it.

-Indeed there is a mountain of evidence against this claim.
-We know that the Witt brothers were from Charles City County, that they were children of an English citizen, signed their own names as “John” and “William”, and never appear in even a single record of the Manakin settlement.
+There is a mountain of evidence against this claim.
+We now know that the Witt brothers did not immigrate from France — they were born in Virginia to an English couple.
+They lived in Charles City County decades before the Huguenot fleet arrived and settled Manakin.
+They signed their own names as “John” and “William”, and never appear in even a single record of the Manakin settlement.
 Nor is either included among the many Huguenots who were naturalized as British citizens.
 They simply found themselves living, along with many other Englishmen, in the same county as the Huguenot settlement.
-At least one third-generation Witt did indeed marry a child of Huguenot immigrants, but that simply reflects the assimilation of Huguenot descendants into the local population.
+A third-generation Witt did indeed marry a child of Huguenot immigrants, but that simply reflects the assimilation of Huguenot descendants into the local population.

-Furthermore, while there are several 19th century accounts of prominent Witts, not a single one lays claim to Huguenot ancestry.
-Not one Witt claimed a Huguenot ancestry of his Witt ancestors until 1927, more than 250 years after John Witt immigrated.
-An 1860 account by Rev. Daniel Witt mentions that he was descended from Huguenots on his “father’s side” of the family.
-But that surely his father’s mother, who was indeed a Huguenot descendant.
+Furthermore, while there exist several 19th century published accounts of prominent Witts, not a single one lays claim to Huguenot ancestry.
+No Witt claimed a Huguenot ancestry of his Witt ancestors until 1927, more than 250 years after John Witt immigrated to Virginia

 The final nail in this coffin is the fact that, until 1680, immigrants not born in Virginia or England required an act of the House of Burgesses to achieve citizenship.
 Unless naturalized, a foreign-born settler could not own land.
 These acts listing naturalizations are perfectly preserved, and no Witt appears in them.
 This despite the fact that we know John Witt was entrenched in Virginia by 1670.
 After 1680, the governor himself could bestow citizenship, and those records are mostly lost (though the declaration naturalizing the Manakin settlers does exist).
 Thus, assuming that the brothers John and William Witt were children of the immigrant John Witt, it seems a certainty that they were English.

 The name “Witt” in various forms is found among many 17th century English records.
 It is, of course, possible that these Witts were Huguenots who had immigrated to England a generation or two earlier – though this seems unlikely.
-I note that the descendants of a 17th century Witt immigrant to New England cling to the claim that their immigrant John Witt was an Englishman of Dutch descent rather than of French descent.
+I note that the descendants of another 17th century Witt immigrant (to New England) cling to the claim that their immigrant John Witt was an Englishman of Dutch descent rather than of French descent.